 Data Processing Addendum

-This Data Processing Addendum (“DPA”) is incorporated by reference into the agreement governing the use of Triple Whale’s services, which is either the Triple Whale online Terms of Service or a separate written agreement (“Agreement”) entered by and between you, the Customer (as defined in the Agreement) (collectively, “you”, "your”, “Customer”), and Triple Whale entity set forth in the Agreement (“Triple Whale”, “us”, “we”, “our”) to reflect the parties’ agreement with regard to the Processing of Personal Data by Triple Whale solely on behalf of the Customer.
+This Data Processing Addendum (“DPA”) is incorporated by reference into the agreement governing the use of Triple Whale’s services (“Agreement”) entered by and between you, the Customer (as defined in the Agreement) (collectively, “you”, "your”, “Customer”), and the Triple Whale entity set forth in the Agreement (“Triple Whale”, “us”, “we”, “our”) to reflect the parties’ agreement with regard to the Processing of Personal Data by Triple Whale solely on behalf of the Customer.
 Both parties shall be referred to as the “Parties” and each, a “Party”.

 In the event of any conflict between certain provisions of this DPA and the provisions of the Agreement, the provisions of this DPA shall prevail over the conflicting provisions of the Agreement solely with respect to the Processing of Personal Data.